vivaria/edisonrul.ing/docs/source/cards/b/breakthrough.md

 ### Card Rulings

-●This card's effect is only applied to “Great Shogun Shien” and “Six Samurai” monsters that are face-up on your side of the field when this card resolves.
+*   This card's effect is only applied to “Great Shogun Shien” and “Six Samurai” monsters that are face-up on your side of the field when this card resolves.